microsoft/vso-extension-tools/README.md

 ```
 To get a personal access token, navigate to `https://<your_account_url>/_details/security/tokens` and **Add** a new token for **All accessible accounts** and **All scopes**.
 Copy and paste the generated token into the settings.json file.

+#### Temporary path for VSIX
+If you don't want to keep the VSIX around after it is published, you can specify to use a temporary path in *package settings*.
+Simply use `{tmp}` as the outputPath.
+Note: The generated VSIX will be deleted after it is published.

 #### Command-line arguments
 Alternatively, you can use the following command-line arguments in lieu of the settings file:
 ```txt